innabelaya/test-project/QuickStart.en.md

     }
 [Code sample](https://gist.github.com/innabelaya/9503213) box.js.

-#Creating a New Page
+# Creating a new page

-In a BEM world, a page is also a block but at the `desktop.bundles` redefinition level.
-So, you can use `bem create` command for pages as well.
-Create a new page of the project, called **contact**:
+In a BEM world a page is also a block but at the `desktop.bundles` redefinition level.
+So you can use `bem create` command for pages as well.
+Create a new page of the project called **contact**:

     $ bem create -l desktop.bundles -b contact

-As you can see, there is no `-T` flag here.
+As you can see there is no `-T` flag here.
 That is because the `desktop.bundles` block level implementation defaults to BEMJSON technology.
-As a result in a `desktop.bundles/contact/contact.bemjson.js` file being filled with dummy page contents.
+As a result in `desktop.bundles/contact/contact.bemjson.js` file being filled with dummy page contents.

 Load a new page in a browser: `http://localhost:8080/desktop.bundles/contact/contact.html`.
 BEM server builds it for us upon the first access.

-#Starting the Project Build Procedure
+# Starting building the project

-When developing, every time you reload a page in a browser, a `bem server` rebuilds what has to be rebuilt following your changes.
+While developing every time you reload a page in a browser a `bem server` rebuilds what has to be rebuilt following your changes.

 To rebuild the entire project you can use a `bem make` command:

     $ bem make

-#Key Take-aways
+# Key take-aways

 This tutorial just lets us to open a door to the BEM world.
 The entire information about BEM methodology is available at the [bem.info](http://bem.info/) site.
 You can find there a list of overview articles, tutorials, references, workshops and video presentations.

-#Releases
+# Releases

-This tutorial is based on the [Full Stack Quick Start](http://bem.info/articles/start-with-project-stub/) by Varvara Stepanova.
+This tutorial is based on the [Full stack quick start](http://bem.info/articles/start-with-project-stub/) publication by Varvara Stepanova.

 The current release includes:
 * bem-core v2.0.0;